multiOTP/multiotp/README.md

 62 ERROR: SMS provider not supported
 63 ERROR: This SMS code has expired
 64 ERROR: Cannot resent an SMS code right now
+65 ERROR: SMS code request not allowed
+66 ERROR: Email code request not allowed
-69 ERROR: Failed to send email
+67 ERROR: No information on where to send Email code 68 ERROR: Email code request received, but an error occurred during transmission 69 ERROR: Failed to send email
 70 ERROR: Server authentication error
 71 ERROR: Server request is not correctly formatted
 72 ERROR: Server answer is not correctly formatted
+73 ERROR: Email SMTP server not defined
 79 ERROR: AD/LDAP connection error
 80 ERROR: Server cache error
 81 ERROR: Cache too old for this user, account autolocked